acts-project/acts/docs/plugins/dd4hep.rst

        it can be nested in substructures (can be a component of a modules) i.e. it does not need to be a direct child of the layer

-- The Tracking geometry needs to be built from bottom to top to ensure navigation.
+- The tracking geometry needs to be built from bottom to top to ensure navigation.
 Therefore the different hierarchies need to be sorted ascending.
   Per default the sub detectors are sorted by the id of their ``DetElement``.
   In case another sorting needs to be applied, the users can provide their own function.

-- The :class:`Acts::ActsExtension`'s need to be used during the detector construction indicating if a ``DetElement``

-  - is a barrel
-  - is an endcap
-  - is the beampipe
-  - is a layer

 There are two modes building the layers around the sensitive detector modules: